 Scope out architecture and views from Lake Michigan on a cruise with the Milwaukee Boat Line.

-If you haven’t filled up on hot dogs at a Brewers baseball game in Miller Park, stuff yourself with sausages or whole grilled trout at Hinterland Erie Street Gastropub.
+If you haven’t filled up on hot dogs at a Brewers baseball game in Miller Park, stuff yourself with wild game or grilled trout at Hinterland Erie Street Gastropub.

 More information: (800) 554-1448; visitmilwaukee.org